jbennatt/draft-helper/python-convert-files/README.md

     * _**this is important to limit what triggers the lambda function!!!**_
 5. Choose **All object create events** under Event Types

-You have to then ackowledge that it's possible that you could create an endless loop of calls (if you listen for a read, then write, then hear the read, then write, then so on and so forth).
+You have to then ackowledge that it's possible that you could create an endless loop of calls: if you listen for a change, then create a change (by writing to the place you're also listening), you will then hear a change, and write again, creating another change, thus another write, ad nauseum.

 _**Make sure IAM policy only allows writes to the write location and that the read location is specified in the prefix for the S3 trigger**_